wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

 The results lined up well with intuition.
-The biggest cluster of incorrect questions occurs where there are two large operands.
+The biggest cluster of incorrect questions occured where there are two large operands.
 Answers at the low end of either axis are likely to be correct (e.g. `0 + 99` is easy).
 What kind of inferences could I make from this data?

 ### Developing a Modeling Strategy